davidfcarr/rsvpmaker/README.txt

 1. Check that you have set the timezone for your site on the Settings -> General WordPress admin screen
 1. Add the Gutenberg block for the RSVPMaker events listing to a page on your site.
 For the Classic Editor, see the documentation for shortcodes you can use to create an events listing page, or a list of event headlines for the home page.
 Use the RSVPMaker widget if you would like to add an events listing to your WordPress sidebar.
 1. OPTIONAL: Depending on your theme, you may want to create a single-rsvpmaker.php template to prevent confusion between the post date and the event date (move the post date display code to the bottom or just remove it).
 A sample for the Twentyten theme is included with this distribution.
-1. OPTIONAL: To enable online payments for events, obtain a PayPal API signature and password.
+1. OPTIONAL: To enable online payments for events, obtain the necessary credentials from PayPal or Stripe to enter into RSVPMaker settings.
-1. OPTIONAL: Install [RSVPMaker Excel](http://wordpress.org/extend/plugins/rsvpmaker-excel) if you want the ability to export RSVP reports to a spreadsheet.

 For basic usage, you can also have a look at the [plugin homepage](http://www.rsvpmaker.com/).